 'Year of the Rabbit Print (February)' by Claudia de Sabe

 Congratulations to Senju and Anna, they have again succeeded in making a nice contribution to the shunga library.

-The book is available (I am a fan, not an affiliate) on the following page..!!
+The book is available (We are a fan, not an affiliate) on the following page..!!

 Click HERE for a review on Okaasan Books’ first publication..!!

 What is your favorite artwork from the works shown above?